dotnet/docs-maui/docs/ios/entitlements.md

 # Entitlements

 In iOS, apps run in a sandbox that provides a set of rules that limit access between the app and system resources or user data. *Entitlements* are used to request the expansion of the sandbox to give your app additional capabilities, such as integration with Siri.
 Any entitlements used by your app must be specified in the app's entitlements file.
-For more information about entitlements, see [Entitlements](https://developer.apple.com/documentation/bundleresources/entitlements).
+For more information about entitlements, see [Entitlements](https://developer.apple.com/documentation/bundleresources/entitlements) on developer.apple.com.

 To extend the capabilities of your app, an entitlement must be provided in your app's *Entitlements.plist* file.
 Entitlements are a key/value pair, and generally only one entitlement is required per capability.